 Museum der Bayerischen Geschichte, History museum in Regensburg, Germany.

-The Museum der Bayerischen Geschichte is a history museum in Regensburg that covers Bavarian history from 1800 to the present using objects, personal items, and multimedia displays.
-The collection spans nine different sections that explore various aspects of how Bavaria developed over time.
+The Museum der Bayerischen Geschichte is a history museum in Regensburg, on the banks of the Danube, covering Bavarian history from 1800 to the present.
+It brings together original objects, personal items, and multimedia displays arranged across several themed sections.

 The Oktoberfest lion in the entrance hall symbolizes regional identity and reflects how traditions remain visible in everyday life.
 The exhibitions show how Bavarian culture has shaped different aspects of life and continues to matter today.